 2 Lifestages of the Codling Moth

-Most of this paper concerns the codling moth (Cydia pomonella) specifically, and the goal is to explain how to use high technology, which is within the reach of the backyard orchardist, to control this pest, but the technology can be directed toward other pests, of course, and some gestures are made in that direction, describing the software (below).
+Most of this paper concerns the codling moth (Cydia pomonella) specifically, and the goal is to explain how to use high technology, which is within the reach of the backyard gardener, to control this pest, but the technology can be directed toward other pests, of course, and some gestures are made in that direction, as well.

 First, though, it is important to identify the pest(s) of concern and confirm that it is C. pomonella.

 Codling moth has a 0.5 to 0.75 inch wingspan.
 The tip of each forewing has a coppery-tinged, dark brown band that distinguishes codling moth from other moths found in apple orchards.
 Females lay eggs singly on leaves and sometimes on fruit later in the season.
 The eggs are smaller than a pinhead, disk-shaped, and opaque white when first laid.
 Just before hatching the black head of the larvae becomes visible.
 Newly hatched larvae are white with black heads.
 Mature larvae are 0.5 to 0.75 inch long, pinkish white, with mottled brown heads.

 Codling moth ... causes two types of fruit damage: stings and deep entries.
 Stings are entries where larvae bore into the flesh a short distance before dying.
 Deep entries occur when larvae penetrate the fruit skin, bore to the core, and feed in the seed cavity.
 Larvae may enter through the sides, stem end, or calyx end of the fruit.
 One or more holes plugged with frass on the fruit's surface are a characteristic sign of codling moth infestation.
 Calyx entries are difficult to detect without cutting the fruit (U. C. Agriculture and Natural Resources, "Management Guidelines").